Updated January 2017 by Susan Stephenson, www.thebookchook.com

-Here's one plan that might work for your kids if they're not sure how to get started.
+Here's one plan that might work if you're are not sure how to get started.

-2. Read the book.
-If you read it a while back, read it again, just before you write your review.
+* Read the book.
+If you read it a while ago, read it again, just before you write your review.

-3. Think about what you've read.
+* Think about your chosen book.
 Try to answer SOME of these questions in whole sentences:

 What was your favourite part of the story?
 Why did you like it?